tylertian123/RobotPathfinder/README.md

 * `RobotPathfinder-(VERSION).jar` - The basic jar that contains the library, but without some dependencies.
 This is the jar recommended for use on a robot.
 It does not contain the dependencies required for graphing.
 * `RobotPathfinder-(VERSION)-all.jar` - The fat jar that contains the library as well as all its dependencies (JMathPlot, Gson).
 * `Trajectory-Visualizer-(VERSION).jar` - The executable jar that contains the GUI Trajectory Visualization Tool (and all its dependencies).
-* `RobotPathfinder-Doc-(VERSION).zip` - The zip that contains the JavaDocs for all classes and methods.
+* `RobotPathfinder-Doc-(VERSION).zip` - The zip that contains the Javadocs for all classes and methods.
 * `libRobotPathfinder-(PLATFORM).so` - **(In v3 only)** The native dynamic library used by RobotPathfinder for a specific Linux arch.
 * `RobotPathfinder-(PLATFORM).dll` - **(In v3 only)** The native dynamic library used by RobotPathfinder for a specific Windows arch.